Children & Families

-Nobody grows up in a vacuum, individual family members come to know themselves and the world through the lens of the family system.
+No one grows up in a vacuum, individual family members come to know themselves and the world through the lens of the family system.
 What is the “family system”?
 It helps to think of a family as a web of interconnected individuals.
 Everybody is connected and interconnected, working together as a unit to create safety and stability for each individual and for the family as a whole - what we call “homeostasis.”
-If we think of the family as an interconnected web, working together to create stability, we can safely say that if one member of the family is somehow impacted by their environment, maybe at school, work, at home or in their interpersonal relationships, then the whole family is impacted.
-If the system is knocked off its kilter, and the stability of the family is threatened, individual members will behave in such a way as to get things running smoothly.
-Families and individuals crave that homeostasis, and will do whatever it takes bring things back to normal.
+If we think of the family as an interconnected web, working together to create stability, we can safely say that if one member of the family is somehow impacted by their environment; maybe at school, work, at home or in their interpersonal relationships; then the entire family is impacted.
+If the system is knocked off kilter and the stability of the family is threatened, individual members may change their behaviors in order to return to "normal."
+Families and individuals crave homeostasis, and will often do whatever it takes to maintain it.

 It may seem counterintuitive, but play is one of the most important tasks in a child’s development.
 Children come to know themselves, others and the world as a whole through play.
-They come to know the nature of external reality, the seemingly chaotic and unpredictable world they live in, through play.
+They come to know the nature of external reality of the seemingly chaotic and unpredictable world they live in through play.
 Play is how children process important, impactful and even traumatic events and emotions.
 It empowers children to be curious, to explore, and to understand the impact they have on their environment.
-They take all the information and processing that occurs in play, and use it to literally create the fibers in their brains.
+Children take all the information and processing that occurs in play and use it to literally create and connect the fibers in their brains.
 Play is how children communicate, how they learn to trust others, how they come to know themselves, and how they process the endless information provided by their environment.

 How does play therapy work?
 First and foremost, the therapist and the child collaborate to create a safe, nurturing, accepting space for children to process their emotions.
 In a safe and contained environment, the child and therapist work together to explore the child’s world and make sense of it.
 Through play, the duo processes and integrates confusing events and emotions.
 When events and emotions are processed, the child is free to get back to the important job of growing up.